There’s a definite scent of new notebooks and sharpened pencils in the air as everyone gets back to work after the Summer break.

 2. Get agile

 Thanks to digitisation, globalisation and a volatile economic and political climate, the world of work is moving faster than ever before.
-New technology is disrupting markets overnight, old jobs are disappearing and new ones are emerging, competition is rearing its head in unexpected places.
+New technology, like cloud based HR, is disrupting markets overnight, old jobs are disappearing and new ones are emerging, competition is rearing its head in unexpected places.
 Organisations are increasingly finding themselves lumbering behind, hampered by outdated practices and wondering what happened.

 In the past, HR, with its policies and procedures, has often been seen as a blocker rather than an enabler of progress.
 But forward-looking practitioners will be actively looking for ways to help the organisation respond more rapidly to changing customer and market demands.

 There’s a real buzz at the moment around the concept of Agile HR – which is borrowing the ‘test and learn’ approach used in software development and applying it to people-related problems.
 HR can no longer afford to stick to the tried and tested and keep applying what has previously been seen as ‘best practice’.
 Practitioners need to be brave and experiment with new ways of organising work and managing people – learning from their mistakes and adapting and refining as they go along.